ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 ### Citation
 Indicate how the collection should be cited.
 It is a good idea to include both a general citation for the collection as well as information about citing individual cataloged items.

     EXAMPLE: "New Mexico Museum of Natural History and Science Bird Collection.
-Individual specimens should be cited as NMMNH:Bird: followed by the integer catalog number."
+Individual catalog records should be cited by the catalog record url: https://arctos.database.museum/guid/NMMNH:Bird:1."

 ### Geography Description
 A general description of the geographic coverage of the collection.